suffolklibraries/sljekyll/_libraries/woodbridge-library.md

 branch-faxing: y
 branch-room-hire: /libraries/room-hire/woodbridge-library
 branch-other-facilities: 'Suffolk Coastal District Council customer services.
 Visit the <a href="http://www.eastsuffolk.gov.uk/contact-us/">Suffolk Coastal and Waveney Councils website</a> for opening times.'
+branch-news: "The library will be <strong>self-service only until 10am on Tuesday 10 July</strong> due to staff training.
+Suffolk Coastal Customer Services are unaffected."
 breadcrumb: y
 ---